 Distinguishing Features

 What distinguishes sabotage from other forms of resistance is its strategic subtlety.
 Rather than seek public spectacle or mass mobilization, sabotage thrives in secrecy.
 It offers an asymmetric advantage to those with limited means, allowing small cells—or even lone actors—to damage critical systems, impose costs, and erode an opponent’s sense of control.
-Whether it’s a severed rail line, a contaminated fuel supply, or a ransomware attack, sabotage operates in the shadows, leveraging knowledge, timing, and precision to make its impact felt.
+Whether it’s a severed rail line, a contaminated fuel supply, or a ransomware attack, sabotage operates in the space between protest and warfare—making it a uniquely versatile tool in the arsenal of irregular conflict.

 Historical Context